If we could sum up the shopping experience at Delhi\'s popular Sarojini Nagar...Read More

-There is a certain level of quality assured and if not, you know what you are buying and are under no illusions.
-Clothes, crockery, household décor, furnishings, footwear, fruits and vegetables, grocery, stationery, meat, fish and you will find them all at reasonable prices, though not always cheap.
+There is a certain level of quality assured .Above all you know what you are buying and are under no illusions.
+Clothes, crockery, household décor, furnishings, footwear, fruits and vegetables, grocery, stationery, meat, fish.
+As a matter of fact, you will find them all at reasonable prices, though not always cheap.

 The Sarojini Nagar Market or SN, in common parlance, is a fashionable family shopping destination – despite the crowds.
 It was initially designed to serve government employees who live in government-built flats in Sarojini Nagar.
 It has been around since the 1950s, though it was called Vinay Nagar until 1970.
 The inspiration behind the new name is the freedom fighter, Sarojini Naidu.

 The layout of the market is circular—you realize that when you return where you started!
 Through the shopping trip you will negotiate four notional markets – Babu Market, Subzi (vegetables) market, Central market and the Mandir (temple) side market.
 At the rear, is also the main attraction—an export surplus bazaar which sells chic apparel.
 With 90 per cent of the shops being family-owned, you will find shops with names like Lalaji ki Dukaan, Chacha Sarees, Keval ki Toy Shop.

 Further down, the vegetable vendors create quite a din and one wonders why they take the trouble.
 The vegetables and fruits on display at the Subzi market are so fresh that no one can resist the temptation to buy.
 Even if you are there to buy a pair of shoes, you will also pick up a kilo of carrots!

 A recalcitrant cow or two invariably enters this area and makes away with some fresh greens.
 If you visit a couple of times, you will certainly witness such a scene!